counterpoint-studio/artgift/README.md

 - _Firebase_, including a Firestore database, and Functions for backend business logic.
 - _Mapbox_ for rendering map views and for address geocoding.
 - _Mandrill_ for outgoing emails.
 - An _SMS sending API_ for outgoing text messages.
-In Helsinki we interfaced with [https://tekstari.fi/](tekstari.fi) but this will need to be substituted with a local operator in your country.
+We have technical integrations for [Twilio](http://twilio.com/) (worldwide) and [https://tekstari.fi/](tekstari.fi) (Finland) but you may also want to provide a local operator for your country.

 ## Setup Guide